-A responsible employer will always make sure you are given proper training on how to handle equipment and keep safe on the work site.
+A responsible employer will give you proper training on handling equipment and keeping safe on the work site.

 Unpaid work experience is okay:

 When it’s legal...

 Unpaid work experience can include:

 - unpaid trials.

 With some of these arrangements it’s okay not to be paid for doing the work.
 With other arrangements, you are classed as an employee and should be paid.

 When trying to work out whether a work experience arrangement forms an employment relationship, consider the following questions:

 - Are you involved in a genuine volunteering arrangement?